gtxistxgao/SQLParser/README.md

 4. The Main.java will not be generated automatically by javacc.
 So if you need to use the parser for other purposes, please read the Main.java File and modify the file.

-5. email me if have any other questions regarding this project, email is in the Main.java File.

-6. If using JavaCC for the first time.
+5. If using JavaCC for the first time.
 The [JavaCC Tutorial](https://github.com/PosFrank/SQLParser/blob/master/javacc-tutorial.pdf) is a very good reference to learn how to use it.
 After following all the instructions in the tutorial, I believe this project is quite understandable.

+6. Email me if have any other questions regarding this project, email is in the Main.java File.

+Finally, thanks to the help from Qingqin Hou and Professor Shashi Gadia.
 Best

 Tianxiang